palaa159/Docs/Tutorials/022-Headband_Tutorial.md

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/headband-images/GUI_Cyton_B.png?raw=true" width="70%">

 For more details on the various GUI functions, scroll up to the OpenBCI Software section of the Headband-Ganglion Tutorial above and also check out the cool features section of the GUI [page](http://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI#the-openbci-gui-cool-gui-features).

+For cool project ideas, head over to this [**Instructables**](https://www.instructables.com/id/Send-Focus-Data-From-OpenBCI-GUI-to-Arduino/) Page!

+**Use Cases for OpenBCI GUI**

+* OpenBCI device owners want to visualize their brainwaves!
+* Many of the researchers, hackers and students alike who purchase OpenBCI devices want to use them to acquire data as soon as their device arrives.
+* Users use macOS, Windows and Linux to acquire data
+* Users want to filter incoming data in real time
+* Users want to make their own experiments to test their awesome theories or duplicate state of the art research at home!
+* Users struggle to get prerequisites properly installed to get data on their own from OpenBCI Cyton and Ganglion.
+* Users want to stream data into their own custom applications such as MATLAB.

+**What You Can Do with OpenBCI GUI and Software Stack**

+* Visualize data from every OpenBCI device: Ganglion, Cyton, Cyton with Daisy, and the WiFi Shield
+* Playback files using GUI
+* Run as a native application on macOS, Windows, and Linux.
+* Apply filters and other data processing tools to quickly clean raw data in real time
+* Use the GUI as a networking system to move data out of GUI into other apps over UDP, OSC, [LSL](https://github.com/OpenBCI/OpenBCI_LSL), and Serial.
+* Send data to [MATLAB](https://docs.openbci.com/3rd%20Party%20Software/01-Matlab), Neuropype (using LSL), and other [third-party softwares.](https://docs.openbci.com/3rd%20Party%20Software/00-3rdPartySoftware)
+* Analyze data with Python.
+Links [HERE](https://github.com/OpenBCI/OpenBCI_Python) and [HERE.](https://github.com/OpenBCI/pyOpenBCI)
+* [Create a widget framework](https://docs.openbci.com/Tutorials/16-Custom_Widgets) that allows users to create their own experiments.
+* Output data into a saved file for later offline processing.
+* [Customize the layout](https://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI#the-openbci-gui-customize-your-layout), change the gain, toggle on/off, check impedance of individual channels of the CytonDaisy board (or any connected OpenBCI board) directly in the GUI!
+* Access built-in widgets such as Focus Widget, Band Power, Accelerometer, EEG Head Plot, and MUCH more

 As always, don't hesitate to email us at support@openbci.com for assistance!